 The above learning outcomes will be met through the structure of the course.
-Specifically, students will meet weekly for didactic components and group clinical supervision over the Fall and Winter semesters.
-Once oriented to CBT, students will meet individually with their clients at the in-house clinic associated with the clinical program.
+Specifically, students will meet weekly by videoconference for didactic components and group clinical supervision over the Fall and Winter semesters.
+Once oriented to CBT, students will meet individually with their clients.
+All sessions are to take place virtually through videoconference platform.
 Students will normally have approximately 1 hour a week (per client) of therapy delivery associated with the course.

 Students will meet with their instructor and teaching assistant on alternate weeks (biweekly) for individual supervision to discuss their video-taped therapy sessions and session notes and to plan for ongoing therapy.